 As things begin to slow down a bit, however, the supply and demand dynamic changes, and not always in ways that one might expect.
 For example, at the dead bottom of a demand cycle, it would be easy to suppose that tubular goods are at rock bottom prices, and suppliers will be falling all over themselves to make a deal happen.
 Surprisingly, this is not always the case.
 Oilfield service firms can suffer as much as, or more than, the companies they provide goods to.

-Companies, like Essentra Pipe Protection Technologies, that can deliver OCTG supplies right away, have a significant advantage where growing demand is concerned.
+Companies, like MSI Pipe Protection Technologies, that can deliver protective OCTG supplies right away.
+In fact, we have a significant advantage where growing demand is concerned.
 They are able to offer great pricing when things start to slowly pick up.
-Indeed, this superior bargaining position may also enable them to stave off their own financial setbacks, along with continuing to provide high quality products and services.
+Indeed, this superior bargaining position may also enable them to stave off their own financial setbacks, along with continuing to provide high-quality products and services.
 Moreover, they are good at keeping the symbiotic nature of the relationship between driller and supplier in mind.
-On the other hand, an oil country tubular goods purveyor who gets a little too aggressive in their pricing when their customers have no place else to turn, could quickly lose customers as soon as good business suppliers come along.
+On the other hand, an oil country tubular goods purveyor who gets a little too aggressive in their pricing when their customers have no place else to turn could quickly lose customers as soon as good business suppliers come along.
 People survive in the oil business by having long-lasting and good business relationships.

 Click here to view our products.